All Episodes

 He's Irish, Italian.

-He in an air, you know.
+He's getting in there, you know.

 Right.

-Um we uh did not know for some time that we were both infertile.
+We did not know for some time that we were both infertile.

 And our internist, we saw the same one.

-She said, Well, I am seeing a specialist, and I recommend him highly.
+She said, well, I am seeing a specialist, and I recommend him highly.

 Well, we're devastated.